benkwhite/PredictSeats/Readme.md

 #### Special Notes: Methods to Download Files from Azure Databricks to Local Machine
 You can retrieve the model and checkpoint files using either the Databricks CLI or via your web browser:

 1. **Databricks CLI**: Use the CLI to download files to your local machine.
 First, install the Databricks CLI with `pip install databricks-cli`.
 Set up an access token with `databricks configure --token` and check the connection with `databricks fs ls dbfs:/`.
 Finally, download your desired file with `databricks fs cp <file_path_on_dbfs> <local_path>`, e.g., `databricks fs cp dbfs:/FileStore/test.txt ./test.txt`.
+If you can't paste the token into the terminal, find the token place in the `C:\Users\qilei.zhang\.databrickscfg` file and replace the token with the one you just created.

 2. **Web Browser**: You can also directly download the files via your web browser by navigating to the URL `https://<databricks_instance>/files/path/to/file?o=<workspaceID>`.
 For example, `https://adb-7094xxxxx.11.azuredatabricks.net/files/SeatPre/RunModelv5/model/model.pth?o=7094xxxxxx`